2024–25 Air Force Falcons men's basketball team

 The 2024–25 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2024–25 NCAA Division I men's basketball season.
-The Falcons, led by head coach Joe Scott in his fifth season in his second stint with the team (ninth overall), played their home games at Clune Arena in Colorado Springs, Colorado as members of the Mountain West Conference.
+The Falcons, led by head coach Joe Scott in his fifth season in his second stint with the team (ninth overall), played their home games at Clune Arena in Colorado Springs, Colorado.

+Air Force finished the season 4–28, with a 1–19 record in Mountain West play, finishing in last place.
+They lost to UNLV in the first round of the Mountain West conference tournament.

 Previous season

 The Falcons finished the 2023–24 season 9–22, 2–16 in Mountain West play to finish in a tie for last place.
 They were defeated by eventual tournament champions New Mexico in the first round of the Mountain West tournament.